wate-labs/wate/README.md

 Assertions are key-value pairs with the name of a previous capture and the value set to the expected one.

+Besides asserting values it is also possible to print capture values without assertion by referencing the desired value with `$captures.`.
+This is useful if a pre request script calculates values like f.e. a date of birth.

 > Note: Currently only matching (the actual value has to match the expected) is
 > supported.